Mashed-potato dough for pies

-Pies without a gram of eggs, yeast and milk!
-This dough will make the most satisfying pies!
-The weighty advantage of mashed potato dough is that it is lean.
-And the filling can be made from sauerkraut, fried mushrooms or carrots in Korean, or from any minced meat or fish.
+Pies with not a gram of eggs, yeast, or milk!
+This dough makes the most filling pies!
+A major advantage of mashed-potato dough is that it's meatless (lean).
+And the filling can be anything from sauerkraut, fried mushrooms, or Korean-style carrots to any ground meat or fish.

 UnicornSteakAuthor avatar